Mykonos Vioma: What to expect, how to visit and other hidden gems nearby

 There is more to Mykonos than insta-worthy windmills, upmarket shopping and crazy beach parties

-What and where is Mykonos Vioma?
+Where and what is Mykonos Vioma?

 A big wooden sign over a driveway flanked by vines signals: we have arrived.
 It’s a beautiful, sunny October day.
 The temperature is just right.